The Ultimate Guide to Hip Pain Relief

 Snapping Hip Syndrome

-Snapping hip syndrome is a word used to describe three different hip problems.
+Snapping hip syndrome is a phrase used to describe three different hip problems.
 The first is when the IT band snaps over the outside of the thigh.
 The second occurs when the deep hip flexor tendon snaps over the front of the hip joint.
 Finally, tears of the cartilage, or labrum, around the hip socket can cause a snapping sensation.

 Hip Impingement

-The hip is a ball and socket joint.
+The hip is a ball-and-socket joint.
 In a normally functioning hip, the ball rotates freely within the socket.
-In certain situations that can be caused by trauma, repetitive stress, developmental abnormalities, or other (sometimes unknown) reasons the ball may bind or begin to seize up within the socket.
+In certain situations that can be caused by trauma, repetitive stress, developmental abnormalities, or other (sometimes unknown) reasons, the ball may bind or begin to seize up within the socket.
 This can cause painful wearing of the joint cartilage or possibly a tear of the labrum.

 Hip Labral Tear